The best product teams are powered by data: product usage stats, customer research, and customer feedback.

 If you are very confident about your feature release timeline, you can optionally add an ETA.
 This will help set expectations for both customers and other teammates.

 For official releases, publish entries to your Canny Changelog.
 It’s great for ensuring your existing customers are aware of your awesome new feature.
+Here’s an article on why having a Changelog is valuable (both to you and your users) and how to use it.

 Keeping a changelog is also great for your customer-facing teammates.
 It helps them stay in touch with your product’s latest changes.